The Tool class

 description:

-"Write content to a context item.
-By default, fails if the (drive, path) already exists — pass on_conflict='overwrite' to replace.",
+"Write a file under context/.
+By default, fails if the path already exists — pass on_conflict='overwrite' to replace.",

 input_schema: {